jackjazb/config/client/README.md

 Sets up any configuration needed on a new machine.

+## To Do

+The following tasks are still manual:

+- Install Tailscale and log in
+- Set up `.ssh` dir

 ## Bootstrapping

 First, install everything in `packages.txt` using your system's package manager.